dotnet/arcade/Documentation/Darc.md

 ### inputs

-Tha name and at least one input are required so we know what dependency to update with which value.
+The name and at least one input are required so we know what dependency to update with which value.

 *  `[-n, --name] <name>`: the versioned item name
 *  `[-v, --version] <item-version>`: item's version
 *  `[-r, --repoUri] <repoUri>`: repo where the item is built
 *  `[-s,--sha] <sha>`: the sha which is built into this item
-*  `[-l, --location]`: the location of the built binary (should this be here?)

 ### Example